 Sgt.
-Pope does not offer any reason as to why this video could not be submitted to evidence previously aside from the fact that "[he] did not anticipate that this would be as significant an issue during briefing of the motion for summary judgment."
+Pope does not offer any reason as to why this video could not be submitted to evidence previously, aside from the fact that "[he] did not anticipate that this would be as significant an issue during briefing of the motion for summary judgment."
 ECF No. 91 at 2 (D. Md.
 May 7, 2021).
-This is not an acceptable explanation as to why the video was not submitted prior to summary judgment when Appellant has been in possession of the video since February 8, 2018.
+This is not an acceptable explanation as to why the video was not submitted prior to summary judgment when Defendant Pope has been in possession of the video since February 8, 2018.

-Appellant also attempts to argue that the surveillance video submission was delayed due to "ongoing technical difficulties," yet at the same time states that these difficulties were overcome by converting the video with a simple screen capture feature.
+Defendant Pope also attempts to argue in his recently-submitted Motion to Suspend Briefing to the Court of Appeals that the surveillance video submission was delayed due to "ongoing technical difficulties," yet at the same time states that these difficulties were overcome by converting the video with a simple screen capture feature.
 ECF No. 18 at 2, 4 (4th Cir.
+July

-July 19, 2021).
-Had Appellant properly and diligently attempted to submit all relevant evidence at the appropriate juncture, prior to summary judgment, he would have undoubtedly been able to overcome the cited technical difficulties in the same manner.
+19, 2021).
+Had Defendant Pope properly and diligently attempted to submit all relevant evidence at the appropriate juncture, prior to summary judgment, he would have undoubtedly been able to overcome the cited technical difficulties in the same manner.